Animesh-ctrl/Fundamentals/README.md

 # Fundamentals
-to understand the basic concept of Linux, C, CPP and Gstreamer.
+To understand the basic concept of Linux, C, CPP and Gstreamer.